nmillrr/booth-by-nmillrr/README.md

-# Photo Booth 📸✨
+# Booth by nmillrr 📸

-A modern photo processing web application with React frontend and Node.js backend.
-Upload, process, and download images with beautiful filters and effects.
+A small photo processing web app with React frontend and Node.js backend.
+Inspired by Booth by Bryant, this app turns images into vintage photobooth-styled photos.

 ## Features